Duncan Campbell Scott |

 In San Francisco around Easter time last year, they had a

 trout fishing in America peace parade.
-They had thousands

 of red stickers printed and they pasted them on their small